storageos/storageos.github.io/_docs/getting_started/support.md

    ![screenshot](/images/docs/overview/support1.png)

-3. The *SorageOS Support* page will appear to *Post a new topic* - enter a title for your topic
+3. The *StorageOS Support* page will appear to *Post a new topic* - enter a title for your topic
 4. Enter a message in the *Message* window

    >**Note:** You can use the formatting attributes to help emphasise your message